Nevenall/sufficient-reason/System/Magick.md

 #### Flaws

+   Flaws in your magickal feats are a lesser form of paradox that can occur when your roll opportunties.
+They sometimes affect the spell itself.
+Draining off Quintessence and making its effect fade faster then you wished.
+Often flaws manifest as unintended consequences of your feat as reality is forced to accept and integrate it.
+For example, a flaw might ingnite some fuel you didn't know was there and turn your small fire spell into a raging inferno.
+A life spell to enhances your reflexes might also, because of a flaw, spike your metabolism and require you to eat twice as often or be afflicted with hunger and lightheadedness.

   When a mage rolls opportunities on a feat, reality may choose to sneak a flaw into their feat instead of saving the paradox for later.

   Flaws can complicate the mage's feat, but can't contradict it.
 For example, a flaw in a wall of fire feat can't change or reduce the effect dice of the fire, but it could cause blowback to damage the mage, or complicate the situation by setting something important on fire.